-By adapting to the many small livestock ponds and wet-weather creeks, alligators ironically thrive amidst the prickly pear and mesquite of the arid South Texas Brush Country.
+By adapting to small livestock ponds and wet-weather creeks, alligators ironically thrive in the arid South Texas Brush Country.
 This alligator was captured on a Nikon DSLR camera trap as he slowly emerged from a slough in the brush.

 A second camera captures a wider view and shows the precarious placement of sensors, flashes and the camera housing.
 Because alligators are cold blooded, they do not consistently trigger a passive infrared motion sensor.
 Therefore, this set uses an active infrared “beam break” sensor.
 If the alligator interrupts the invisible beam, a photograph is triggered.